 Historically, students who have previous college exposure or parents to lean on for advice have an advantage from the moment they start applying to schools.
 They know the college jargon and their parents are able to help them navigate through school, from application to graduation.
 Institutional structures and hierarchies favor them.

-Meanwhile, first-generation students who don’t have parental experience to fall back on are likely to face more difficulty throughout their college journey.
-The jargon, systems, and processes just aren’t geared toward helping them succeed.
+Meanwhile, disadvantaged, low-income, or first-generation students who don’t have parental experience to fall back on are likely to face more difficulty throughout their college journey.
+Traditional university jargon, systems, and processes just aren’t geared toward helping them succeed.

 3. Provide classes, seminars, or curriculum focused on life skills.
 Not everyone comes into college with an understanding of important life skills, and not everyone leaves with one.
 Things like banking, investing, taxes, insurance, loans, and housing markets can be confusing to students living on their own for the first time or graduating and starting a career.
 By offering learning opportunities, especially for financial matters, students become more prepared for and confident about the future.